bence-toth/react-employee-select/client/README.md

 ### `npm start`

-Runs the app in the development mode.<br>
+Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

 ### `npm run lint`